 Cooking en papillote may sound fancy but it essentially is nowt more than cooking in a ‘bag’.
 It creates a wet cooking environment rather than a dry roasting environment used for my whole baked Sea Bass.

-It is often thought of as a classic French cooking technique but dates back over 4,000 years and earliest records have it rooted in Kerala, India.
+It is often thought of as a classic French cooking technique but dates back over 4,000 years and earliest records have it rooted in India.
 Originally there would have been no tinfoil of course, with leaves being used.